Commander-ShepardN7/Chill-Conky-Theme/README.md

 - Chill Cal and App (appointments)
 1. You need calcurse, as metioned above, to use this

+-Images
+1. I supplied some .xcf files in the ```res``` directory for you to edit them as you see fit

 # Tested Enviroment
 This theme was made on Pop!_OS 22.04 using GNOME 42.9.